 Now is your chance to become a Green Force volunteer, or to learn about some hot topics in sustainability!
 Green Force is a seven-week sustainability crash course open to the public.
 Everyone is welcome to attend the sessions.
-Participants interested in becoming Green Force volunteers commit to attending at least four of the seven sessions and volunteering at one of our events this fall.
+Participants interested in becoming Green Force volunteers commit to attending at least four of the seven sessions and volunteering at one of our events this winter.
 There will be six topics covered ranging from Waste Management to Sustainable Business Practices.
-Bluegrass Greensource staff will be leading the sessions, and sessions will be held virtually through Google Hangouts.
+Bluegrass Greensource staff will be leading the sessions, and sessions will be held virtually through Zoom.

-Green Force Volunteers will lead other volunteers in BGGS volunteer opportunities such as storm drain stenciling and litter pick-ups.
+Green Force Volunteers will lead other volunteers in BGGS volunteer opportunities such as rain garden maintenance and litter pick-ups.
 They will also represent BGGS at tabling events and be our “first-responder” volunteers when a need arises.
 Become a part of us when you become a Green Force Volunteer.

-Just want to learn about sustainability, and don’t have time to volunteer?
+Just want to learn about sustainability, and aren’t able to volunteer?
 Then Green Force is still for you!
-EVERYONE is welcome to learn!
+EVERYONE is welcome to learn.